WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE.md

 continuous ongoing support.
 If possible, please identify foundations or other support organizations that can help with long-running projects.

+### Describe the continuous integration (CI) system in use or desired for this project.

 ### Please state your contributions to the open source community and any other relevant initiatives

 Brag a little bit about yourself, please!